 Ann Arbor Mayor

 Christopher Taylor is an attorney with the law firm of Hooper Hathaway, focusing on business/commercial law and estate planning.
-He is running for his third term as mayor and faces Jack Eaton in the Aug.
-7 Democratic primary.
-For the first time, the candidate elected mayor this year will serve a four-year term.
+He is running for his third term as mayor and faces no opposition on the Nov.
+6 ballot.
+This position has a four-year term.